krsagn/regional-demographics-parser/README.md

 - Ignores rows with missing values
 - Ignores negative populations
-- Removes all duplicated rows (and corresponding rows in the other file)
+- Removes all duplicate rows (and corresponding rows in the other file)
 - Treats all strings case-insensitively
 - Allows varying age group formats
 - Does not assume column order